 Child Death Leave Ontario

 Employees can take up to 104 weeks of unpaid leave in the event their child dies.
+Can be taken in one continuous period, beginning in the week the child died.

 Eligibility: Available to employees after 6 consecutive months of employment.